swymbnsl/secp256k1-test-frontend/README.md

 ## How to Use

-### Step 1: Connect MetaMask
+### Step 1: Connect Ethereum Wallet

-- Click the "Connect MetaMask" button
+- Click the "Connect Wallet" button
-- Approve the connection in your MetaMask extension
+- Approve the connection in your Ethereum wallet
 - Your wallet address will be displayed with a green "Connected" badge

 ### Step 2: Enter Message